-The investment consultant will monitor the aggregate asset allocation of the portfolio, and will rebalance to the target asset allocation based on market conditions.
-If at the end of any calendar quarter, the allocation of an asset class falls outside of its allowable range, barring extenuating circumstances such as pending cash flows or allocation levels viewed as temporary, the asset allocation will be rebalanced into the allowable range.
-To the extent possible, contributions and withdrawals from the portfolio will be executed proportionally based on the most current market value available.
+The Board working with investment Professionals will monitor the aggregate asset allocation of the portfolio and will rebalance to the target asset allocation based on market conditions.
+If at the end of any calendar quarter, the allocation of an asset class falls outside of its allowable range, barring extenuating circumstances such as pending cash flows or allocation levels viewed as temporary, the asset allocation from the portfol9io will be executed proportionally based on the most current market values available.
 The Board does not intend to exercise short-term changes to the target allocation.

-Rate of Return - For the years ended September 30, 2019 and 2018, the annual money-weighted rate of return on pension plan investments, net of pension plan investment expense, was 5.36 percent and 8.78 percent, respectively.
+Rate of Return - For the years ended September 30, 2020 and 2019, the annual money-weighted rate of return on pension plan investments, net of pension plan investment expense, was 6.44 percent and 5.36 percent, respectively.
 The money-weighted rate of return expresses investment performance net of investment expense, adjusted for the changing amounts for the changing amounts actually invested.